django/asgiref/specs/www.rst

 keys may be present, however.

-Disconnection
+Disconnect - ``receive`` event
-'''''''''''''
+''''''''''''''''''''''''''''''

-Sent when either connection to the client is lost, either from the client closing the connection, the server closing the connection, or loss of the socket.
+Sent to the application when either connection to the client is lost, either from the client closing the connection, the server closing the connection, or loss of the socket.

 Keys: